 While everything that I’ve written so far is absolutely crucial to maximizing your leveling and gearing (which is backed by some of the most competitive players in the game), the rest of this info is based on my opinion.
 Maybe this will be helpful for you or not, I can tell you I believe this is the most efficient strategy for dominating this game.

 He is pretty much part of every non-empire and non-night sisters META (teams optimized by role).
 Getting him is a long and difficult journey.
-He only appears during special legendary events, so keep in mind that if you try to side step my instructions and focus on a different toon than suggested, you might lose out on an event that so far is only held once a year, so diverge at your own risk.
+He only appears during special legendary events, so keep in mind that if you try to sidestep my instructions and focus on a different toon than suggested, you might lose out on an event that so far is only held once a year, so diverge at your own risk.

 Grand Master Yoda Event

-Grand Master Yoda is the easiest of the events to clear because Jedi are easily accessible from the start of the game.
-While he isn’t a top meta character he is a master level toon that can do some very interesting things to give your arena team a leg up early-mid game and Jedi Teams are amazing in both of the current raids.
+GMY also gains massive buffs in the newer Sith raid as well.
 I’ll post a link with videos that break down the relative strength of each toon at the end.
-While a lot of people will say build a rebel team first due to their raw damage output, well-constructed Jedi teams can crush your early-mid game Arena competition, which is the most important time to rank high to maximize your farming for the rest of the events.
-Below is my break down of who to get from where to what star level.
+While a lot of people will say build a rebel team first due to their raw damage output, well-constructed Jedi teams can crush your early-mid game Arena competition, which is the most critical time to rank high to maximize your farming for the rest of the events.
+Below is my breakdown of who to get from where to what star level.

-Sabine Wren: 5 Battles and Guild Store: 7 stars
+- Sabine Wren: 5 Battles: 7 stars

-Lando: Cantina Battles: Just unlock him
+- Lando: Cantina Battles: Just unlock him

-Old Ben: Cantina: 7 Stars
+- Old Ben: Cantina: 7 Stars

-Ezra Bridger: Cantina: 7 Stars
+- Ezra Bridger: Cantina: 7 Stars

-Luminara Unduli: Galactic War Store: 7 Stars
+- Luminara Unduli: Galactic War Store: 7 Stars

 - Qui Gon Jinn (Leader): Cantina Battles Store: 7 Stars

 - Storm Trooper Han: Squad Arena Store: Just unlock him

 - Mace Windu: Squad Arena Store: 7 Stars (don’t gear him past level 8)